 Release date – When is the PlayStation VR 2 coming out?

 While it has been confirmed, a release date for the new headset remains unknown.
 2022 is likely the earliest we can expect it to surface.

 Spec and rumours – What is the latest PSVR 2 news?

-While nothing official has been revealed, that hasn’t stopped an avalanche of rumours from emerging online, whether it’s through registered patents or obscure forum posts hinting towards what’s to come in the future.
+While nothing official has been revealed beyond the initial announcement, that hasn’t stopped an avalanche of rumours from emerging online, whether it’s through registered patents or obscure forum posts hinting towards what’s to come in the future.
 A recent patent registered by Sony Computer Entertainment hints towards new controllers developed for a virtual reality headset.

 It shows that PlayStation VR 2’s controllers could be capable of tracking precise finger movements much like the Oculus Touch and Valve Index, opening several new avenues in terms of gameplay and general interactivity.
 It would be a vast improvement over PlayStation Move, which continues to use technology from over a decade ago, and to be honest it’s more than noticeable.

 Another patent, although a little less recent, provides a solid look at the headset itself, which is a stark departure from what came before.
 Coming from LetsGoDigital, it showcases the headset itself which appears to come fitted with front and rear cameras that will enable inside out tracking in a similar manner to Oculus Quest, and this will all be thanks to alleged Bluetooth connectivity.

 The controller that appears in the patent also features a camera which may serve a similar service, although is vastly different to the one seen in more recent filings.
 Chances are that none of these are fully representative of final hardware, although the features discussed within them could certainly come to light in the final design.